Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Methods

-Each account included a professional profile picture and an email signature explicitly listing the sender's full name, institutional affiliation, and country of origin (see Supplementary Figure~2 for the pictures used for each account).
-The body of each email followed a standardized, respectful request template and varied only in the manipulated dimensions.
-Emails were sent in rotating batches across weeks to control for temporal effects.
+Each account included a professional profile picture generated using GPT-4o (see Supplementary Figure~5 for the photos used).
+Each email included the sender's full name, country of origin, and institutional affiliation in the body of the email, as well as a small photo in the email signature.
+Importantly, the country and institution associated with each sender were explicitly stated in the text, rather than being merely implied by the sender's name or email address.
 The body of the email was constructed as follows: